[updated June 2019]

 [© 1936 by Ogden Nash, REFLECTIONS ON ICE-BREAKING]

-- English Cheers!
+- Cheers in English: Cheers!
 Bottoms up!
 Down the hatch!
 Here’s mud in your eye!

-- Esperanto Je via sano!
+- Cheers in Esperanto: Je via sano!
 Toston!
 (YEH VEE-ah SAH-no/Tóston)

 Eat thy bread with joy,